fdrio/fdrio.github.io/_posts/2024-08-25-analysis-of-the-tower-of-hanoi.markdown

 Therefore $T_n = \dfrac{1-2^n}{1-2} = 2^n -1$.

-Now we have found a closed formula for the minimum number of moves need for a Tower of Hanoi with an arbitrary value of $n$.
+Now we have found a closed formula for the minimum number of moves needed for a Tower of Hanoi with an arbitrary value of $n$.

-With this equation we can evaluate the number of moves need for the Tower of Brahma to be $2^{64}-1 = 18,446,744,073,709,551,615$
+With this equation, we can evaluate the number of moves needed for the Tower of Brahma.

+ $2^{64}-1 = 18,446,744,073,709,551,615$